International Egg Donation & Surrogacy: The Process From Consultation to Returning Home

 Donor Match and/or Embryo Creation

-Whether the sperm is of a donor or intended parent, in most cases, sperm can be shipped internationally.
-If using intended parent eggs, the intended mother will need to visit the United States for an egg retrieval procedure.
-If using donor eggs, intended parents will need to match with the desired egg donor.
-Hatch is proud to facilitate access to the largest fresh egg donor database in the nation and check with the top 5% of egg donors.
+Hatch is proud to facilitate access to the largest fresh egg donor database in the nation and the top 5% of egg donors.
 Hatch also medically tests the fertility of most of their egg donors before they are added to the database, giving intended parents peace of mind.
+IPs in need of an egg donor will be assigned an egg donor coordinator as part of their care team, ensuring that they have the support they need for a smooth process.

 Matching With a Gestational Carrier

-If seeking a surrogate, intended parents will work closely with their care team to match with the best surrogate based on their preferences.
+If seeking a surrogate, IPs will work closely with their care team to match with the best surrogate based on their preferences.
 We value our rigorous surrogate screening process for the safety and well-being of all parties involved.
-Our matching process is based on the following criteria:

 • Social fit - the compatibility of personalities and desires of the surrogacy journey.